Phoebezuo/Phoebezuo.github.io/_posts/2017-04-01-Post-Sytle-Guide.md

 $$a^2 + b^2 = c^2$$

-### There's more being added all the time

-Checkout the [Github repository](https://github.com/thundergolfer/junior-theme) to request, or add, features.

-Happy writing.

 ---

 [^1]: Important information that may distract from the main text can go in footnotes.